marianopolis-research-team/marianopolis-research-team.github.io/content/events/supercooling-2026.md

     },
     {
       "title": "Nutritional Content Preservation",
-      "description": "What is the impact of supercooling on nutritional content preservation compared to traditional freezing?"
+      "description": "What is the impact of supercooling on fruit cell structure and composition compared to traditional freezing?"
     },
     {
       "title": "Shelf Life Extension",